bezverec/tif2jp2/README.md

 ✅ Single file or batch/recursive mode
 ✅ Friendly CLI with `--help`, `--version`, `--verbose`

-**Goals:** a practical, fast, no-nonsense archival path from TIFF to JP2 for x86_64 machines with AVX2 SIMD; while staying compatible with common JP2 readers, while not sacrificing acrhival level quality (FADGI, Metamorfoze, Czech national standard: [NDK](https://standardy.ndk.cz/ndk/standardy-digitalizace/standardy-pro-obrazova-data))
+**Goals:** a practical, fast, no-nonsense archival path from TIFF to JP2 for x86_64 machines with AVX2 SIMD; while staying compatible with common JP2 readers, while not sacrificing archival level of quality (FADGI, Metamorfoze, primarily Czech national standard: [NDK](https://standardy.ndk.cz/ndk/standardy-digitalizace/standardy-pro-obrazova-data))

 # Notice

-Only Windows version has been tested so far.
+Only Windows version has been somewhat tested so far.
 Only parts of the desired goals have been achieved.
+This is a hobby project written for educational purposes.

 ---